 - St Elidyrs Church

-- ACC regarding a talk on Exercise Jantzen
+- ACC and Project Exercise Jantzen

 - ACC regarding the response to the Pre Application Consultation for Heritage Park.